desinas/hometown-app/README.md

 with fixed widths set smaller than 100%, then simply made them 100%.
 So an element take as much space as it can, which means that if you've got a container it'll take up the viewport.
 As about touch targets adding some padding:1.5em to all.
 After all changes manual user experience testing must be done.

+###more###

+Find elements that don't take all the width of the viewport, and modify CSS width: 100%.
+Touch targets made easy to hit by give them ( 48x48 )px.
+Give a width:1.5em to them and check it out at the DevTools element show its size, so to have at least the proper pixels.

 * Quick summary
 * Version